-Quay Street will retain its function as a downtown transport hub, integrating different modes of transport and improving navigation between trains, buses and ferries.
+Quay Street will continue to be a downtown transport hub.
+It will connect different modes of transport and make it easier to travel between trains, buses, and ferries.

 Project zone: Central

 We'll calm traffic on Quay Street to connect different modes of transport.
 This will make it easier to get between trains, buses, and ferries.